et2536/EhsanTabatabaie.github.io/README.md

 ## 2. Design Visuals
 **Steps:**
-*	1- I created a simplified version of the item to put into the thermoset package : One sixth of a 10 inches cake with height of 2 inches.
+*	1- Creation of a representive of the food item: I created a simplified version of the item to put into the thermoset package : One sixth of a 10 inches cake with height of 2 inches.
-* 	2- Put the item into an assembly with arrangment of six of them.
+* 	2- Arrangment in the package: Put the item into an assembly with arrangment of six of them.

 | ![Top View](Cake_Container%202.PNG) | ![Side View](Cake_Container%203.PNG) | ![Internal](Cake_Container%204.PNG) |
 | :---: | :---: | :---: |
 | Circular Arrangment: Good for presentation | Triangle packaging: New style | Rectangular presentation: better for packaging and transportatoin |

 Since for the majority of Cakes the final designs are cicular, here the packaging considered to be circular for aththetic aperance and customer satifaction.
+In this aarangment there is an offese between slices of the Cake.

+* 3- Tool Considerations:
+*

 <p align="center">
 	<img src="Cake_Container 2.PNG" width="30%" />